XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Appendix

-This questionnaire is designed to evaluate the interactive semantic map software \textbf{XISM} (\url{https://770103knev48.vicp.fun/}).
-Users can refer to the “Help” button at the bottom-right corner of the interface for usage instructions.
-Participants may upload their own data or use the sample data provided.
-The system will automatically generate a semantic map, which can then be interactively modified.
+This questionnaire evaluates the interactive semantic map software \textbf{XISM}.
+Participants may use either their own data or the provided sample data.
+Responses are confidential and used for research purposes only.

-Please assess the following aspects during the evaluation: practicality of the semantic map, generation efficiency, usability, and scalability.
-All data is used for research purposes only and will be kept strictly confidential.